ChessEmulator94/JET-Restaurant-Info/README.md

 2. Install node by running `brew install node`
 3. Install npm by running `brew install npm`
 4. Navigate to the project directory
-5. Install project dependencies by running `node install`
+5. Install project dependencies by running `npm install`

 ### Create the DB Schema:

+NOTE:
+> It is highly suggested to install mysql workbench from `https://dev.mysql.com/downloads/workbench/` and configure your account from there.
+Once that is done, install mysql through brew so that you can use terminal to create the database with ease
+> Without configuring the account in workbench, you may run into an issue whereby your localhost can't access the local database, if this happens you can consult `https://help.ubuntu.com/community/MysqlPasswordReset`

 1. Open terminal
 3. Install mysql by running `brew install mysql`